Pneumatic Lift Tables: What You Need to Know

 To give you an idea of how important proper lifting in the workplace is, 36% of injuries were back and shoulder related.
 And an overwhelming number of these had to do with overexertion and repetitive trauma.

 Overall, when considering lift tables, you absolutely have to make a decision that works for you and your crew.
 Pneumatic air lift tables are popular for many reasons, including:

 - They can save you a bit of money by not having to plug into a power source.
 This also means that moving the lift table around the shop is possible.

 - The lack of hydraulic fluid increases worker satisfaction, as this fluid has been known to irritate people’s skin.
 This sometimes results in workers having to leave work to tend to their burn-like rashes.

 - There aren’t any worries about combustion or dealing with electric currents.

 If you’re considering an air lift table for your shop, check a few of these out.
 There are many to choose from to fit your specific needs.
-Weights range from 1,000-5,000 lbs, and the sizes of the tables can be adjusted.
+Weights range from 1,000-5,000 lbs, and the sizes of the tables can be adjusted or completely modified.